mw866/images_api/README.md

 # Parameters can be tuned
 Gunicorn: --worker 3
 Python Requests: requests.get(timeout = 0.01)

+## Troubleshooting AWS
+* "An error occurred (InvalidParameterValue) when calling the RunInstances operation: Address 192.168.0.2 is in subnet's reserved address range": The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance: http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Subnets.html

 ## Test Results
 $siege --time=1M --concurrent=3 -b -i --user-agent="Magic Browser" http://192.168.0.2/api/num_colors?src=https://www.wikipedia.org/portal/wikipedia.org/assets/img/Wikipedia-logo-v2@2x.png